-Starting with Experiment 1, we replicated the CRE on facial recognition, as hits for same-race targets exceeded other-race targets, regardless of participant ethnicity.
-Importantly, this effect partially extended to JOLs, such that Black participants’ JOLs for same-race faces exceeded other-race faces.
-This pattern, however, did not extend to Caucasian participants’ JOLs.
+Starting with Experiment 1, we replicated the CRE on facial recognition, as hits for same-race targets exceeded hits for other-race targets for both Black and Caucasian participants.
+However, although this effect extended to JOLs, it was moderated by participant ethnicity.
+Starting with Black participants, JOLs for same-race faces exceeded JOLs for other-race faces, a pattern consistent with previous research (e.g., Palma et al., 2024; Smith et al., 2004).
+However, this pattern, did not extend to Caucasian participants’ JOLs, even though the CRE was observed on recognition memory with this participant group.
 Next, Experiment 2 replicated these findings while also extending them to include high and low typicality targets.
-Importantly, the CRE pattern on Black participants’ JOLs was reduced when they studied low typicality targets.
-Thus, our findings for Black participants’ JOLs provide additional support for a social categorization account of the CRE, as JOLs for same-race targets exceeded other-race targets and the magnitude of this effect was lower when targets had greater levels of racial ambiguity (i.e., lower typicality).
+The CRE on JOLs was again moderated by participant ethnicity, and importantly, the CRE pattern on Black participants’ JOLs was reduced for low typicality targets.
+These findings provide additional evidence that participants are aware of the CRE, as this pattern is reflected in their metacognitive judgments.
+Additionally, the finding that the CRE is greater for high typicality targets is consistent with previous research suggesting that the typicality can moderate this effect.

-Overall, our findings that the CRE pattern partially extended to JOLs and that these patterns were sensitive to changes in typicality provide further evidence of a social categorization account.
-Because JOLs capture encoding fluency, our observation that Black participants consistently provided higher JOLs for same versus other-race targets suggests that these targets were easier to process at encoding.
-Similarly, our finding in Experiment 2 that the magnitude of the CRE increased for high typicality targets further supports this account, as based on a social categorization account, high typicality same-race targets should be easier to encode relative to low-typicality same-race targets, while the inverse should be observed for other-race targets (i.e., low typicality targets should be easier to encode while high typicality targets should be more difficult, given that low typicality other-race targets likely share more overlapping features with same-race targets).
+Our finding that the CRE pattern partially extended to JOLs and that these patterns were sensitive to changes in typicality is also consistent with social contact and categorization accounts of the CRE (e.g., Bernstein et al., 2007; Valentine, 1991).
+Per these accounts, ingroup faces appear more fluent and thus are encoded more deeply, producing a memory advantage for same-race faces.
+While the present study was not specifically designed to test the specific mechanisms underlying the CRE, we note that JOLs are sensitive to encoding fluency.
+Our observation that Black participants provided higher JOLs for same versus other-race targets suggests that these targets may have been easier to process at encoding.
+Similarly, our finding in Experiment 2 that the CRE was greater for high typicality targets is similarly consistent with this account as, per social categorization accounts, high typicality same-race targets should be easier to encode relative to low-typicality same-race targets, while the inverse should be observed for other-race targets.
 Our findings in Experiment 2 support this account, as Black participants’ JOLs for low-typicality Caucasian targets exceeded their JOLs for high-typicality Caucasian targets (50.09 vs. 46.97; t(77) = 2.60, SEM = 1.22, d = 0.17).
 However, given that these patterns did not extend to Caucasian participants, more work is needed to fully explore the degree to which the CRE extends to JOLs.